moson-mo/fileupl/README.md

 - Install it on your server and self-host your own pastebin service.
 - Quickly share screenshots, logfiles, etc. with others.

-The `/upload` endpoint can be protected by an `APIKey` and thus require authentication.
+The `/upload` endpoint can be protected by a password.
 `SHA-1` hash of the file content is used as the new filename, accessible via the `/files` endpoint.
 If you want to preserve the original name of the file, add a query param: `?pfn=true` to the URL.